1

 Purchase date, warranty end, encryption status, and last patch window should be in your asset register.
 If spreadsheets argue with reality, centralise inventory as part of refresh planning.

-Plan a refresh cycle with predictable CAD spend
+Plan a refresh cycle with predictable spend

 Get a Quote